 Not every meeting requires the full conference table sit-down.
 When you need to quickly get everyone updated and on the same page, the daily stand-up meeting is the way to go.
 Stand-ups are designed for maximum productivity — they’re quick, focused, and collaborative.
+But in order to remain productive, some rules must be followed.

 This article is a blueprint for setting up successful stand-up meetings.
 Learn about the advantages of stand-ups, what you’ll need to get started, and how to organize your meeting.